-- A. Use of buildings existing on the date of adoption of this Section consistent with the Exception. - B. Renovation and relocation of buildings existing on the date of adoption of this Section consistent with the Exception to the extent that the renovation or relocation does not increase the building footprint.
+- A. Use of buildings lawfully established on or before September 18, 1997 consistent with the Exception. - B. Renovation and relocation of buildings lawfully established on or before September 18, 1997 consistent with the Exception to the extent that the renovation or relocation does not increase the building footprint.

-Section 3.932 - Conditional Uses
+Section 3.814 - Conditional Uses

 - A. The following are Conditional Uses in the Big Muddy limited use overlay: - 1.
 New buildings for youth/family camp purposes. - 2.
-Expansion of existing buildings for youth/family camp purposes. - B. Approval Criteria: Approval of a Conditional Use in the Big Muddy limited use overlay shall be based on a demonstration that the following four criteria are met: - 1.
-Taking into account location, size, design and operational characteristics of the proposed use, the proposal is compatible with the surrounding area and the Exception. - The proposed use will not exceed or significantly burden public facilities and services available to the area, including, but not limited to: roads, fire and police protection, sewer and water facilities, telephone and electrical services, or solid waste disposal facilities.
+Expansion of existing buildings for youth/family camp purposes. - B. Approval Criteria: Approval of a Conditional Use in the Big Muddy limited use overlay shall be based on a demonstration that the following four criteria are met: - Taking into account location, size, design and operational characteristics of the proposed use, the proposal is compatible with the surrounding area and the Exception.

-- 3. The proposed use will not significantly reduce or impair sensitive wildlife habitat or riparian vegetation along streambanks and will not subject areas to excessive soil erosion. - 4.
+- The proposed use will not exceed or significantly burden public facilities and services available to the area, including, but not limited to: roads, fire and police protection, sewer and water facilities, telephone and electrical services, or solid waste disposal facilities. - 3.
+The proposed use will not significantly reduce or impair sensitive wildlife habitat or riparian vegetation along streambanks and will not subject areas to excessive soil erosion. - 4.
 The proposal will not significantly increase the cost of or cause a significant change in accepted farm or forest practices on surrounding lands devoted to or available for farm or forest use. - C. Conditions: Such reasonable conditions as are necessary to ensure the compatibility of a conditional use to surrounding properties and to fulfill the purposes of the Big Muddy limited use overlay may be imposed in approving a conditional use permit application. - D. Applicability of Conditional Use Review Standards: Conditional uses in the Big Muddy limited use overlay shall be subject only to the following sections of Chapter 5, Conditional Use Review: Sections 5.040, 5.050 and 5.060.

-Section 3.933 - Development Standards
+Section 3.815 - Development Standards

-- A. Lighting: Outdoor lighting shall be sited, limited in intensity, shielded and hooded in a manner that prevents the lighting from projecting onto adjacent properties and roadways. - B. Setbacks: No new structure other than fences or signs shall be located closer than twenty-five (25) feet from the right-of-way of a public road. - C. Height: Maximum height for all buildings shall be 50 feet.
+- A. Lighting: Outdoor lighting shall be sited, limited in intensity, shielded and hooded in a manner that prevents the lighting from projecting onto adjacent properties and roadways. - B. Setbacks: No new structure other than fences or signs shall be located closer than 25 feet from the right-of-way of a public road. - C. Height: Maximum height for all buildings shall be 50 feet.

-Section 3.934 - Limitations
+Section 3.816 - Limitations